Miguel Rojas Player Props: Dodgers vs. Yankees

 - Runs Prop: Over/under 0.5 runs (Over odds: +195)

 Looking to place a prop bet on Miguel Rojas?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Miguel Rojas At The Plate

-- Rojas has driven in a run in four games this year (11.4%), but has had no multiple-RBI games.
+- Rojas has driven in a run in five games this year (13.9%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.